by-student-2017/OpenCALPHAD-v6-examples/README.md

 - If the crystal structure is clear from the above calculation, use Akai-KKR to perform element substitution and calculate the formation energy.
 The formation energy obtained with Akai-KKR should be used as a reference only, as the structure may be retained even if it is somewhat energetically disadvantageous due to effects such as entropy.
 - VASP (QE, OpenMX, Siesta or ...) etc. can take into account the displacement of atomic positions, but because the calculation cost is high, this is done after checking the element substitution situation with Akai-KKR.
 If you can create an appropriate potential for molecular dynamics, it is best to use it to optimize the structure and finally confirm it using VASP (QE, OpenMX, Siesta or ...), etc.
 - e.g., (B, Al, Ga)-(Fe, Co, Cu)-(Nd, Dy) system
+- Diffusion coefficients can be calculated using classical molecular dynamics methods, but this requires potential for each element and its combination.
 - It is good to remember that machine learning potentials other than graph neural networks become unstable in systems with four or more elements.
 Graph neural networks are not easily available, so I don't know how reliable they are.
 - If you only need ternary phase diagrams, pycalphad is recommended.
 It is very unfortunate that in the current state of development, it is not possible to draw a ternary system phase diagram by fixing other elements such as a quaternary system.
 - I'm not particularly confident about "heat capacity".
 Just tried it.